biotorrents/documentation/docs/install.md

 make install
 ```

-Copy `ocelot/ocelot.conf.dist`.
+Copy and edit `ocelot/ocelot.conf.dist` to the Ocelot user's home folder.
 The daemon runs on `localhost:34000` and Nginx TLS reverse proxies it to `localhost:443`.
-`ocelot.conf` lives in the Ocelot user's home folder and the daemon runs in a tmux window there.
+The Ocelot daemon runs in a tmux window under as a user process.

 ## IRC and kana (sitebot)